redis/redis-doc/commands/cluster-addslotsrange.md

     > CLUSTER ADDSLOTS 1 2 3 4 5
     OK

-To finish the same operation, `ADDSLOTSRANGE` command is
+The same operation can be completed with the following `ADDSLOTSRANGE` command:

     > CLUSTER ADDSLOTSRANGE 1 5
     OK